BrendonVince/Honeyflow/devlog.md

 8. ctrl+shift+o to auto organise imports
 9. now we have text and update time displayed
 ![alt text](image.png)
-10. got emoji by copying from messenger, styled emoji with css
+10. got emoji by copying from messenger, styled emoji with css, it's now complete